What is Market Penetration? A Simple Guide

 However, market penetration works well for short-term goals, but if you wish to focus on long-term objectives, it’s best to balance it out with other marketing strategies as well.

-Examples of Successful Market Penetration
+Famous Examples of Successful Market Penetration

 1. Spotify

-Spotify offers free access versions with ads to users, which helps them to attract many users who eventually decided to go for the ad-free subscription premium plan.
+Spotify offers free access versions with ads to users, which helps them to attract many users who eventually decide to go for the ad-free subscription premium plan.
 This resulted in huge market growth in the audio-streaming industry as they managed to tap into the market for users who weren’t willing to pay for the service.

 2. Netflix